suborbital/docs/website/docs/reactr/guide.md

 	return nil
 }
 ```
-A `Runnable` is something that can take care of a job, all it needs to do is conform to the `Runnable` interface as you see above.
+A `Runnable` is something that can take care of a job - all it needs to do is conform to the `Runnable` interface as you see above.

 Once you have a Runnable, create a Reactr instance, register it, and `Do` some work:
 ```golang